alexandrebarachant/muse-lsl/README.md

     $ muselsl view

-If the visualization freezes or is laggy, you can also try the alternate version of our viewer.
-Note that you will require the optional dependencies Vispy and MNE `pip install vispy mne`
+If the visualization freezes or is laggy, you can also try the alternate version 2 of the viewer. *Note: this will require the additional [vispy](https://github.com/vispy/vispy) and [mne](https://github.com/mne-tools/mne-python) dependencies*

-    $ muselsl view -v 2
+    $ muselsl view --version 2

 To record EEG data into a CSV:

-    $ muselsl record -d 60
+    $ muselsl record --duration 60

 _Note: this command will also save data from any LSL stream containing 'Markers' data, such as from the stimulus presentation scripts in [EEG Notebooks](https://github.com/neurotechx/eeg-notebooks)_

 Alternatively, you can record data directly without using LSL through the following command:

-    $ muselsl record_direct
+    $ muselsl record_direct --duration 60

 _Note: direct recording does not allow 'Markers' data to be recorded_